Chuck2023/J296_Final_Project/README.md

-# How health inequality among risk populations mirror's California's looming Syphilis crisis
+# Minority communities disproportionaley impacted by California's looming Syphilis crisis

-### *In 2021, 31% of all cases of chlamydia, gonorrhea, and P&S syphilis were among non-Hispanic Black persons, even though they made up only approximately 12% of the US population.Further, almost 40% of MSM reported with P&S syphilis had been diagnosed with HIV.*
+### *In 2021, 40% of all cases of P&S syphilis were among non-Hispanic Black persons, even though they made up only approximately 18 percent of the US population.
+Further, almost 40% of MSM reported with P&S syphilis were Black.*

 #### By Charles Ayitey